Anton Newcombe: A Recordings Ltd

 Newcombe founded the record label A Recordings Ltd., where he releases records for The Brian Jonestown Massacre and other artists including Dead Meadow and the Vacant Lots.

 Personal life

 Part of Newcombe's life is featured prominently in the documentary film Dig! which focuses on the tense relationship between The Brian Jonestown Massacre and The Dandy Warhols as both bands struggle for success.

-Newcombe has battled drug addiction, alcoholism and depression.
-He lives in Berlin with his wife, Katy, and their son, Wolfgang.
+Newcombe has experienced drug addiction, alcoholism and depression.